Tejasn1620/Excel-Project/README.md

 # Excel-Project
 In this Project , First I downloaded the data from Kaggle.
+This Data is from a Supermarket Store.

 Next , I cleaned the data .
 Then I created some new columns for Analysis using Excel formulas.